 - Support under Part VI of the Immigration and Asylum Act 1999

-- Child Tax Credit, provided you are not entitled to Working Tax Credit and have an annual income of £16190 or less (as assessed by HM Revenue and Customs)
+- Child Tax Credit (provided you are not also entitled to Working Tax Credit and have an annual gross income of less than £16190)

 Please follow the link below to myfreeschoolmeals.com to apply online and to find out more information, including about how the changes to legislation have affected any pupils already eligible for Free School Meals and the protection that is in place for them.